accident-detection/documentation/message_codes.md

 * 100 - OK
 * 101 - Location not available.
 * 102 - Speed not available.
+* 103 - Location and speed not available.
-* 103 - GPS not responding.
+* 104 - GPS not responding

 ### AccidentDetection related codes (2xx)